kingeser/Be.Auto.Translator/Be.Auto.Translator.BlackboxAi/README.md

-# GoogleTranslator
+# BlacboxAiTranslator

-The `GoogleTranslator` translate text from one language to another using the Google Translate API.
+The `BlacboxAiTranslator` translate text from one language to another using the Google Translate API.

 ## Prerequisites